-- A. Recharge the unit per Section 5.4.2. - B. Measure and verify that the voltage on the unit's power terminals is greater than 27.6 VDC.
+- A. Recharge the unit per section 5.3.2. - B. Measure and verify that the voltage on the unit's power terminals is greater than 27.6 VDC.
 A unit should never be returned to service if the voltage is less than this value after charging. - C. Re-install the unit in the aircraft, including securing it via proper hold-downs, mating the electrical connections, and verifying proper vent attachment. - D. Record service action in aircraft log book.

-5.4.5 Preparing Battery for Shipment
+5.4.5 Return to Service

-In accordance with IATA and per UN 3480, PI 965, Sections 1A and 1B, when shipped by air, the True Blue Power Advanced Lithium-ion Battery must be shipped with a state of charge (SOC) not to exceed 30% of rated capacity.
+In accordance with IATA and per UN 3480, PI 965, Sections 1A and 1B, when shipped by air the True blue Power Advanced Lithium-ion Battery must be shipped with a state of charge (SOC) not to exceed 30% of rated capacity.

-A. To prepare the battery for shipment, refer to the Advanced Lithium-ion Battery Support Guide (located at www.truebluepowerusa.com), which includes a Shipping Preparation guide.
+A. To prepare the battery for shipment, refer to the Advanced Lithium-ion Battery Support Guide (located at www.truebluepowerusa.com), which includes a Shipping Preparation Guide.